 - 1. Start the ThinkPad Features program.

-- 2. Click on the Display (or or) icon.
+- 2. Click on the Display (

 - 3. Click on the Advanced... button.

 You can select your display type from the monitor list, or click on a new resolution or refresh rate.

 4. Restart the computer to make the changes effective.